 Here's what you need to know.

-- Wholesale energy prices have risen 212% in the last 12 months and we’ve held prices as low as possible as long as possible
+- Global energy prices have risen enormously in the last 12 months

-- All the other big suppliers have announced price rises to within a few pennies of the maximum legally allowed
+- The other big suppliers have announced price rises to within a few pennies of the maximum legally allowed

-Good to know: this price change only affects customers on Flexible Octopus (not those on any of our fixed tariffs).
-We'll be contacting all customers impacted in the next few days, and we'll continue to honour our current Flexible prices until October 14th – so customers have plenty of time to consider, or to talk to us about their options.
+this price change only affects customers on Flexible Octopus (not those on any of our fixed tariffs).
+We'll be contacting all customers impacted in the next few days, and we'll continue to honour our current Flexible prices until April 2nd – so customers have plenty of time to consider, or to talk to us about their options.

 We’re committed to making renewable energy affordable for everyone, so we’d prefer to never raise prices.
 But when we do it is always by as little as possible, and we will reduce prices as soon as possible.

-From October 14th, our prices will be £51 below the cap for a typical dual fuel home.
+From April 2, our prices will be £50 below the cap for existing Flexible Octopus customers.